What Is the Old Catholic Church?

 A Church of continuity — not conflict

 Today, the Old Catholic Church continues that path: catholic in belief, sacramental in worship, and free in structure.
-We carry forward the faith of the early Church — with open hearts, open theology, and a deep respect for conscience.
+Many communities, including those within the Independent Sacramental Movement (ISM), seek to carry forward the life of the early Church — with open hearts, clear teaching, and a deep respect for conscience.

 A Church with open doors and grounded conscience